pedroter7/mynote/README.md

 *Still working on this...*

-# Debug build - Linux
+# Debug build - Linux / Windows

+*When using Windows, do this using MSYS2*

 - You can manually call meson and ninja, just remember to pass to meson the flag --buildtype=debug since the default is release;
 - Another option is to use the handy build-run.sh script, the script make the following calls: